 The preparations for the Congress, the journey from Aligarh to the Kurukshetra and back, the three day session are still fresh in my mind.

-Irfan Sahib after enquiring how our exams went along, pointed towards the corner of his chamber where on chairs were kept some bulky massive tomes.
+Irfan Sahib after probing us as to how our exams had gone by, pointed towards the corner of his chamber where on chairs were kept some bulky massive tomes.
 He asked us to pick up certain of them and wrote down for us two themes, one for me, another for my friend.

 This is what we disbelievingly heard him speak.
 Since that day in June till mid of December that year we slogged to comprehend and write our respective papers.
 In between I had to read and take notes from umpteen European sources, travelogues and English records and myriads of Persian sources: thankfully all published, but unfortunately mostly non-translated.
 By 18th or 19th of December I had my first draft of the paper ready in hand which was then to be typeset on a manual typewriter.

 The last week before the Congress was something which I would never forget: the whole department buzzing with activity from early morning till late nights: big halls and classrooms with five or six typewriters manned by typists, with students and researchers as well as teachers milling around.
 Tea would be served to all.
 Sometimes Irfan Sahib, sometimes Iqtidar Alam Khan or M Athar Ali Sahib and Shireen Moosvi would come and buy us mounds of peanuts.
 Hot steaming Qorma and Naan was fed to everyone.
 And this activity would continue almost the whole night and entire days.
-The papers after being typed would then be cyclostyled, yet again by a hand operated machine which had to be worked through rotating a crank.
-Late Khursheed Bhai, the elder brother of Idrees Beg would man these machines.
+The papers after being typed would then be cyclostyled, yet again by an old hand operated machine which had to be worked through rotating a crank.
+Late Khursheed Bhai, the Department Attendant and the elder brother of Idrees Beg, who later was to succeed him in the Department, would man these machines.
 Then would follow the meticulous job of arranging the papers and making sets of volumes of these papers!
 And this work would be led by Idrees Bhai and Noor Muhammad.
 The ‘authors’ of respective papers would also chip in, in organising and then mixing the sets.
 It was only a few hours before our departure by a rickety bus that the volumes were bound and ready!

-We were supposed to start early in the morning and thus all assembled in the Department around 7:00 am in the misty freezing morning.
-But the bus ultimately departed only in the late night: there was no electricity and the litho-Press of a certain Gupta ji in the city needed one hour of electricity to finalise the volume of the session which we were supposed to take along with us!
+We were supposed to start by an hired bus early in the morning.
+All assembled in the Department around 7:00 am in the misty freezing morning.
+But the bus was ultimately destined to depart from the Department only in the late night.
+What happened was that there was a Grid failure and the entire city was without power!
+In the absence electricity, the litho-Press of a certain Gupta ji in the city could not hand over the Proceedings of the Congress which we had to take along with us to Kurukshetra!
+The Press needed one hour of electricity to finalise the volume!
 Even Irfan Sahib’s Presidential Address on Peasants in History was also in the same press, and the electricity had decided to play truant!

-The whole day we were in the Department sipping hot tea after hot tea!
-For lunch we all marched to the residence of Professor M Athar Ali who lived nearby in Tār Bungalow!
+The whole day this, we were in the Department sipping hot tea after hot tea!
+For lunch we all marched to the nearby residence of Professor M Athar Ali at Tār Bungalow!
+In his drawing room, Irfan Sahib and others waited, while we lounged in his lawns!
+It was misty and quite cold all day!

 It was a boring and freezing journey till somewhere near Delhi border where our bus was stopped by a posse of police men who demanded to be shown the list of passengers!
 Fortunately Irfan Sahib who was sitting in the front had it ready in his bag.
 A policeman took it from his hand and started calling out the respective names of the passengers.
-Each of us would register our presence and then he would read the next name from the list:
+Each of us would register our presence by responding to our names.
+And then he would read the next name from the list:

 “Irphan Haviv…Seerin Mooshvi, MDN Sahi, Afjal…” he kept on reading till he called for “Anar Kali!”
 There was a stunning silence with no one responding.
 “Anar Kali”!..he shouted again.